 The Novel Coronavirus SARS CoV2 causes the coronavirus disease COVID-19.
 It was first reported in Wuhan, China on 31st December 2019.
 It’s a new respiratory illness which can affect your lungs and airways.

-The main symptoms of Coronavirus are a cough, a high temperature and shortness of breath.
-These are symptoms similar to other illnesses which are much more common like the common cold and seasonal flu however, many people show no symptoms whatsoever and are still infectious which is what makes the virus so deadly
+The main symptoms of Coronavirus are a continuous cough, a high temperature, loss of taste and smell and shortness of breath.
+These are symptoms similar to other illnesses which are much more common like the common cold and seasonal flu however, many people show no symptoms whatsoever and are still infectious which is what makes the virus so deadly.

 WHO CAN CATCH CORONAVIRUS?